DennisGermishuys/vuejs-nodejs-test/README.md

 Please run npm install in both of these folders before running them.

 For now, in order to log in as admin, please fill 'admin' into all fields, and select "login as admin".

+Create a user, then log in as that user.
+You will then be redirected to a page with your basic weather data.